trojrobert/trojrobert.github.io/_posts/2021-01-03-serverless-in-aws-and-azure:-amazon-lambda,-amazon-fargate,-and-azure-function.md

 [AWS Lambda Introduction](https://www.youtube.com/watch?v=d6lrokAELO0)

-## Amazon Fargete
+## Amazon Fargate

-Amazon Fargete runs containers without provisioning any infrastructure.
+Amazon Fargate runs containers without provisioning any infrastructure.
 It works majorly with Amazon ECS and Amazon EKS.
 Task Definition is the blueprint to run application, it contain the description of containers used in the application.
 It is always in JSON format.

 ![How AWS Fargate works](https://res.cloudinary.com/dbzzslryr/image/upload/v1609719453/serverless/fargate_architecture.png "How AWS Fargate works")